 We have reached hundreds of millions of people by leveraging social networks and earned media.
 We’ve mobilized Americans across the country to re-elect President Obama, confronted anti-Muslim bias through a parody sitcom web-series, and inspired women to advocate for just immigration reform.

 We provide clients with a roadmap to understand and shift the cultural landscape around their issue or idea and within their field.
 We write cultural strategy plans that help organizations or sectors more successfully play the long game, as we have seen recently in culture shifts that paved the way for marriage equality, new marijuana laws, and smoking bans.
-We also help television networks develop pro social campaigns that both fit their brand as well as engage broader audiences through social change efforts.

 M+A offers clients engagement with talented directors, producers, artists, public relations experts and web and graphic designers.
 Our in-house team of skilled professionals are some of the leading cultural strategists in the United States with deep relationships in the worlds of comedy, public policy, and activism.